tanmatt/QuoteOfTheDay/README.md

 - Thu Oct  3 07:00:03 2024 | Who would not give up wit for power and beauty? - Mason Cooley
 - Fri Oct  4 07:00:03 2024 | Never let your schooling interfere with your education. - Mark Twain
 - Sat Oct  5 07:00:03 2024 | We innovate by starting with the customer and working backwards.
 That becomes the touchstone for how we invent. - Jeff Bezos
+- Sun Oct  6 07:00:04 2024 | When people give you their money they tell you the truth. - Jason Fried